Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Bolivia and from Cairo.
+I'm losing my edge to the kids from Angola and from Lille.

 But I was there.